ralay1/141a-Assignment2/README.md

 2. Guarantee that the character buffer is always terminated with a null
 3. Always tracks the current length of the string
 4. Automatically and correctly grow/shrink the heap-buffer when your user changes the string
-5. Automatically delete the underlying heap-buffer when the `String` object is destroyed
+5. Automatically delete the underlying heap-buffer when the `String` object is destroyed.
+Consider using `std::unique_ptr<>`.

 The BufferManager class wants to be as efficient as possible.
 As the user changes the string, this class should grow/shrink the underlying buffer in an time/space efficient way as possible.
 We discussed this challenge in lecture, so refer to our discussion on this topic.